QUIC-to-QUIC Relay for Solana

 impl MoonLandClient {

-/// Contact @MoonLandSol on Telegram for endpoint and API key
+/// Connect and authenticate.
+Contact @MoonLandSol on Telegram for endpoint and API key.

 pub async fn connect(server_addr: &str, api_key_hex: &str) -> Result<Self> {